 Translation of the datasets has been identified as a key priority for the ICCR, especially with the feedback that ICCR datasets are valued globally.
-The ICCR website has been accessed from 187 countries to date, and in the last three months, an average of approximately 100 users per day has been captured in our website metrics, indicating the traction these datasets are receiving worldwide.
-The top 5 countries of users include India, Japan and China, and the top 3 dataset suites being accessed are for Breast, Gynaecological and Digestive Tract cancers.
+The ICCR website has been accessed from 187 countries to date, and in the last 12 months we have seen 45 000 active users, indicating the traction these datasets are receiving worldwide.
+The top 10 countries of users include the United States, India, Australia, United Kingdom, Japan, Italy, Germany, China, Brazil and France and the top 3 dataset suites being accessed are for Breast, Female Reproductive Organs and Digestive Tract cancers.